dbnsky/CLD_Lab3_Google-app-engine/README.md

 ### Let's suppose you become suspicious that the algorithm for the automatic scaling of instances is not working correctly.
 Imagine a way in which the algorithm could be broken.
 Which measures shown in the console would you use to detect this failure?
-1. Limit of the number of instances
-2. Daily quota limit: Check the status of the different quotas in the "Quotas" menu
+1. Daily quota limit (number of instances,  )Check the status of the different quotas in the "Quotas" menu
-4. Services de la platform Google Cloud indisponible : View the status of services at: https://status.cloud.google.com
+2. Google Cloud platform services unavailable : View the status of services at https://status.cloud.google.com